 Junior Varsity Head Coach

-Jesse Sawyer is in his 5th year coaching with the Prairie Baseball Academy.
+Jesse Sawyer is in his 6th year coaching with the Prairie Baseball Academy.
 Coach Sawyer grew up in Calgary, AB and was lucky enough to play in the Little League World Series in 2001 representing Team Canada.
-Jesse attended the Prairie Baseball Academy from 2006-2008 and was a member of the 2008 CCBC Championship team.
-He moved on to play NCAA Division I baseball at South Dakota State University where he played three seasons for Coach Ritchie Price.
+Sawyer attended the Prairie Baseball Academy from 2006-2008 and was a member of the 2008 CCBC Championship team.
+He moved on to play NCAA Division I baseball at South Dakota State University where he played three seasons for Head Coach, Ritchie Price.
 At SDSU, Coach Sawyer was a 2x 1st Team All-Summit League and 1x 2nd Team All-Summit League player.
-He set the single season home runs record with 19 and career home run records with 50.
+He set the single season home run record with 19, and career home run record with 50.
 Coach Sawyer received his education degree from SDSU in 2011 before returning to Lethbridge to start his coaching career.
-Coach Sawyer is going into his 5th season with the PBA Junior Varsity program, and his 2nd as the head coach of the Lethbridge Bulls in 2018.
+Coach Sawyer is going into his 6th season with the PBA Junior Varsity program, and his 3rd season as the head coach of the Lethbridge Bulls in 2019.
 Sawyer played for the Bulls for four years 2008-2012, and was named the MVP of the WMBL in 2011.
 Sawyer is also the Little League Canada National Coach, delivering coaching clinics across Canada to hundreds of youth coaches in the spring.

 Junior Varsity Assistant Coach